kwokcb/ShadingLanguageX/language-spec/LanguageSpecification_v0_3-beta.md

 # Overview

 ShadingLanguageX is a high level shading language that allows developers to write shaders that can be compiled into MaterialX (.mtlx) files.
-The primary use case is to provide a method of creating MaterialX materials without using a node editor or the MaterialX C++ or Python APIs.
+The primary use case is to provide a method of creating MaterialX shaders without using a node editor or the MaterialX C++ or Python APIs.
-Node editors are useful for creating simple material networks, but become combersome for larger networks.
+Node editors are useful for creating simple material networks, but can become combersome for larger networks.
 At the same time, the MaterialX API can be quite verbose, making it difficult to quickly iterate when writing a shader.
 ShadingLanguageX is a simple, yet powerful language for writing complex MaterialX shaders.

+A core aim of ShadingLanguageX is to maximize portability.
+At the time of writing, many renderers and frameworks only support a subset of the MaterialX specification.
+To ensure that ShaderLanguageX is compatible with as many platforms as possible, it compiles only to standard node elements.
+More advanced elements like `<nodedef>` or `<nodegraph>` are not used in ShadingLanguageX despite being the best choice for statements like function declarations or for loops.
+As support for MaterialX becomes more mature and as we continue to work on ShadingLanguageX more features will become utilised.

 At the end of the day, ShadingLanguageX is based on the MaterialX specification and we've striven for equavilency as much as possible.
 As such, if anything is omitted from this document, you can assume that the behaviour is the same as what is described in the official MaterialX specification.
-For example, we don't specify in this document what is the return type of a `float` multiplied by a `vector3`, as it is already described in the MaterialX Standard Node [document](https://github.com/AcademySoftwareFoundation/MaterialX/blob/main/documents/Specification/MaterialX.StandardNodes.md).
+For example, we don't specify in this document what is the return type of a `vector3` multiplied by a `float`, as it is already described in the MaterialX Standard Node [document](https://github.com/AcademySoftwareFoundation/MaterialX/blob/main/documents/Specification/MaterialX.StandardNodes.md).
-This is to keep the document as concise as possible as well as to reduce the chance of needing to update it in the future due to changes to the official MaterialX documentation.
+This is to keep this document as concise as possible as well as to reduce the chance of needing to update it in the future due to changes to the official MaterialX documentation.

 # Data Types